Experience Is The Best Teacher.

 26 But the a]Helper (Comforter, Advocate, Intercessor—Counselor, Strengthener, Standby), the Holy Spirit, whom the Father will send in My name [in My place, to represent Me and act on My behalf], He will teach you all things.
 And He will help you remember everything that I have told you.

-Does The Bible then absolutely Invalidates our experiences?
+Does The Bible absolutely Invalidates our experiences?
 NO

 EPHESIANS 5:10 AMPLIFIED VERSION

-As Christians, we understand that our experiences whether good or bad, is a conduit, an opportunity and a part of our life that the Holy Spirit uses to conform us to the image of God.
+As Christians, our experiences are conduits, tools, opportunities and parts of our lives that the Holy Spirit uses to conform us to the image of God.

-Just as our temperament isn’t the best fix, so also our experiences.
+Just as our temperaments isn’t the best fix, so also our experiences.

-So therefore our experiences isn’t the gospel, it isn’t a yard stick, it isn’t a spring board if not, we risk the complexities of fusing and bringing in different experiences as a template and that will inevitably bring chaos!
+If not, we risk the complexities of bringing in & fusing different experiences as a template and that will inevitably bring chaos!

 So “Experience is the best teacher” is a statement which will not be always true.

-Paul The Apostle drives this lesson as he was never married but wrote all the Biblical injunctions about marriage as inspired by God.
+Paul The Apostle again drives this lesson home as he was never married but wrote most of the Biblical injunctions about marriage as inspired by God.

 You see things differently?
 Let’s talk in the comments.

-If this has blessed you, do not hesitate to share with some others please.
+If this has blessed you, please do not hesitate to share with some others.